kjl-89/choose-your-adventure/Outbreak/scene4A.md

-# The decision
+# The Decision

 You grab your shotgun and ammo, ready to go back for your family.

-Then you remember hearing her voice echoing over the phone. 📱 “GO HOME!”
+You remember hearing your wife's voice echoing over the phone. 📱 “GO HOME!”

-You think maybe she meant to meet at home.
+Maybe she meant to meet there.

-You turn and head back inside.
+You hesitate but end up turing back inside.

 - [Stay put and wait](./scene4B.md)